Auto-correlative weak-value amplification under strong noise background: Numerical Results

 where the (i) represents the result of the ith measurement with the different value of $\xi$, n represents the total number of measurements and n=7.
 Then, the corresponding shifts $\Delta (\delta \overline{t})$ and $\Delta \overline{\Theta}$ are obtained by the relationships $\Delta (\delta \overline{t})=\delta \overline{t}_{\tau}-\delta \overline{t}_{0} $, $\Delta \overline{\Theta}=\overline{\Theta}_{0}- \overline{\Theta}_{\tau}$.
 Furthermore, the sensitivity $\rm \overline{K}_{1}(\pm \overline{E}_{1})$ in scheme WVA and the sensitivity $\rm \overline{\overline{K}}_{2}(\pm \overline{E}_{2})$ can be calculated by

 Finally, we display these average results of the multiple measurements with different random seeds in Table.~\ref{Table:manyMeasurements}.
-The simulation results show that the AWVA scheme has no advantage over the WVA scheme in the environment of weak noises with SNR= 6.6 dB and SNR= 1.4 dB.
-However, when multiple measurements are completed under strong noises with SNR= -3.3 , the central value $\rm \overline{\overline{K}}_{2}/0.0258$ is closer to the theoretical value 1 and the values of statistical errors $\rm \overline{E}_{1}/1.0\times 10^{3}$ and $\rm \overline{E}_{2}/0.0258$ are about the same.
-In addition, when multiple measurements are completed under strong noises with SNR= -6.6 dB, the AWVA scheme may have the potential to outperform the WVA scheme with a smaller deviation between the central value and the theoretical value.
-In general, the AWVA technique is a kind of efficient and brand-new scheme that can adapt to strong noise.
+The simulation results show that the AWVA scheme with larger error bars has no advantage over the WVA scheme in the environment of weak noises with SNR= 11.5 dB and SNR= 2.8 dB {when the sampling frequency is set 1/T= 1 MHz; however, the error bars can diminish when a larger sampling frequency is employed.
+When multiple measurements are completed under strong noises with SNR= -6.6 dB and SNR= -13,2 dB, the central value $\rm \overline{\overline{K}}_{2}/0.0258$ (0.0258 corresponding to the theoretical value without noise) is closer to the theoretical value 1, and the values of $\rm \overline{E}_{2}/0.0258$ are much smaller than that of statistical errors $\rm \overline{E}_{1}/1.0\times 10^{3}$.
+In addition, the results of multiple measurements with a lager sampling frequency 1/T have smaller deviation of central value $\rm \overline{\overline{K}}_{2}/0.0258$ from the theoretical value and statistical errors $\rm \overline{E}_{2}$. } In general, when multiple measurements are completed under strong noises with negative-dB SNR, the AWVA scheme may have the potential to outperform the WVA scheme with a smaller deviation from the theoretical value and statistical errors. {The AWVA technique is a kind of easily realized and novel scheme that can adapt to strong noise for real-time estimation of unknown small evolution parameters.}